Budapest Christmas Markets

 Budapest is a fascinating city at any time of the year but Christmas is an especially magical time to visit.

 The special attraction of the Christmas markets there is the focus on traditional rather than the tacky and commercial.
 Here you will find Hungarian folk art, handcrafts and traditional foods and drinks.
-Favourite purchases include crocheted items, Hungarian fur gloves and hats, jewelry, pressed flowers and even garden gnomes!
+Favourite purchases include crocheted items, Hungarian fur gloves and hats, jewellery, pressed flowers and even garden gnomes!

 To eat and drink, as well as traditional Hungarian pastries, you'll find handmade chocolate, cinnamon pastries, mulled wine and even a special Hungarian bacon and cheese pizza called 'toki pompos'.